 Sud Express: Night train from Irun to Lisbon

 The famous Sud Express night train once ran all the way from Paris to Lisbon.
 Nowadays the train starts at Irun on the French/Spanish border and a TGV service provides a direct connection from Paris and Bordeaux.
-The southbound train start in the early evening at Irun, then also calls in San Sebastian before making its way across the Basque Mountains to Vitoria, Burgos and Valladolid.
+UPDATE: Since 2018, the southbound train also starts at Hendaye and you can make the connection from your TGV at the station of Hendaye.
+The southbound train starts in the early evening at Hendaye, then also calls in Irun and San Sebastian before making its way across the Basque Mountains to Vitoria, Burgos and Valladolid.
 At Medina de Campo, the train is attached to the night train from Madrid and both trains run combined the remainder of the way to Lisbon.
 Read below for the onward trip to Portugal.

 Lusitania: Night train from Madrid to Lisbon